stjordanis/deepchecks/README.rst

 An ordered collection of checks, that can have conditions added to them.
 The Suite enables displaying a concluding report for all of the Checks that ran.
-See the list of `predefined existing suites`_ to learn more about the suites you can work with directly and also to see a code example demonstrating how to build your own custom suite.
+See the list of `predefined existing suites`_ for tabular data to learn more about the suites you can work with directly and also to see a code example demonstrating how to build your own custom suite.
 The existing suites include default conditions added for most of the checks.
 You can edit the preconfigured suites or build a suite of your own with a collection of checks and optional conditions.

-.. _predefined existing suites: deepchecks/suites
+.. _predefined existing suites: deepchecks/tabular/suites

 .. include::